jankogaga/Machine-Learning/README.md

 Handwritten digits-load mat file.py does the same thing as Handwritten digits.py does.
 It uses MATLAB dataset (ex4data1.mat) used in https://www.coursera.org/learn/machine-learning/programming/Y54Zu/multi-class-classification-and-neural-networks assignment.
 There are 5000 training examples in ex3data1.mat, where each training example is a 20 pixel by 20 pixel grayscale image of the digit.
 Each pixel is represented by a floating point number indicating the grayscale intensity at that location.

+Data scrape from maxi-shop.py
+does a simple data scrape from web page using BeautifulSoup library.